-Kent were in danger of losing a seemingly strong grip on events in Canterbury on day two of their action-packed LV= County Championship clash with Derbyshire.
+Kent in danger of losing grip on County Championship clash with Derbyshire

 The hosts, having skittled the visitors for 86, went in at lunch on 73-3 for an overall lead of 192, but having lost two wickets in as many overs in the lead up to lunch in the Division Two encounter.